Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 - **Bioinformatics**: DNA sequence alignment using vectorized string matching
 - **Database Engines**: Columnar data processing with SIMD predicates

-The key insight is this: **modern CPUs are not faster versions of old CPUs—they are fundamentally different beasts**.
+The key insight is this: **modern CPUs are not faster versions of old CPUs, they are fundamentally different beasts**.
 They are wide, parallel, deeply pipelined monsters that reward those who understand their architecture.
-The gap between naive code and optimized code is not 2x or 10x anymore—it can be 100x or more.
+The gap between naive code and optimized code is not 2x or 10x anymore, it can be 100x or more.

 So the next time someone tells you that "premature optimization is the root of all evil," remind them that Knuth's full quote continues: "...yet we should not pass up our opportunities in that critical 3%."

-And when you're processing gigabytes of data, when you're in that critical 3%, when every nanosecond counts—that's when you reach for SIMD, when you think about cache lines, when you count clock cycles.
+And when you're processing gigabytes of data, when you're in that critical 3%, when every nanosecond counts, that's when you reach for SIMD, when you think about cache lines, when you count clock cycles.

 That's when you accidentally create the fastest CSV parser ever made.